Earth Notes: On Website Technicals (2021-07)

 GSC and thus Google is quickly purging EOU AMP pages from its index, down to 99 reported cf 187 before starting, and against ~300 actual!

-In the GSC page experience section I'm getting a slightly alarming (red) Insufficient HTTPS coverage on your site warning ...
+In the GSC page experience section I am getting a slightly alarming (red) Insufficient HTTPS coverage on your site warning ...
 If your site has too high a ratio of HTTP URLs, you will see warning banner on your site, and the HTTPS section will show Failing.
 This is possibly because I had 3 sets of HTTPS pages (www, m, amp) and two HTTP (www, m), but I am down down to 2 and 2.

 Screenshot 20210704 GSC AMP chart